Which are you? “Giver” or “Taker”?

 I ask myself these few questions, “What will I gain from this relationship?
 Will I be happy or drained?
 Can my friendship be beneficial to both of us or just one?
 My actions, will they be reciprocated by this person?
 If the answer is “NO” to any of those questions…I RUN… RUN like the wind.

 I have been there, done that, and don’t ever want to do that again.
 It’s not a healthy relationship to be in.

 An excellent radar to judge how much of a “taker” someone can or might be.
 I have started to separate myself from people who talk too much in the “I or ME” realm.

-I am also an introvert, my energy is quickly drained when around others, and drained faster by a “taker.”
+I am also an introvert; my energy is quickly drained when around others and drained faster by a “taker.”

-We need “givers” and “takers” in this world, but we also need to have balance in ourselves.
-I truly believe that we used to be the world where more “givers” were around, however, the tide has turned to more “takers.”
+We need “givers” and “takers” in this world, but we also need to balance ourselves.
+I truly believe that we used to be the world where more “givers” were around; however, the tide has turned to more “takers.”
 We need a balance, and then I believe the world will carry out so much more when people are not one-upping or getting competitive with people who don’t have time for that.